docker/docs/content/engine/security/_index.md

 handled by the infrastructure around the container:

- - SSH access are typically managed by a single server running on the Docker host;
+ - SSH access are typically managed by a single server running on the Docker host
- - `cron`, when necessary, should run as a user process, dedicated and tailored for the app that needs its scheduling service, rather than as a platform-wide facility;
+ - `cron`, when necessary, should run as a user process, dedicated and tailored for the app that needs its scheduling service, rather than as a platform-wide facility
- - log management is also typically handed to Docker, or to third-party services like Loggly or Splunk;
+ - Log management is also typically handed to Docker, or to third-party services like Loggly or Splunk
- - hardware management is irrelevant, meaning that you never need to run `udevd` or equivalent daemons within containers;
+ - Hardware management is irrelevant, meaning that you never need to run `udevd` or equivalent daemons within containers
- - network management happens outside of the containers, enforcing separation of concerns as much as possible, meaning that a container should never need to perform `ifconfig`,
+ - Network management happens outside of the containers, enforcing separation of concerns as much as possible, meaning that a container should never need to perform `ifconfig`,
-   `route`, or ip commands (except when a container is specifically engineered to behave like a router or firewall, of course).
+   `route`, or ip commands (except when a container is specifically engineered to behave like a router or firewall, of course)

-This means that in most cases, containers do not need "real" root privileges *at all*.
-And therefore, containers can run with a reduced capability set; meaning that "root" within a container has much less privileges than the real "root".
+This means that in most cases, containers do not need "real" root privileges at all* And therefore, containers can run with a reduced capability set; meaning that "root" within a container has much less privileges than the real "root".
 For instance, it is possible to:

- - deny all "mount" operations;
+ - Deny all "mount" operations
- - deny access to raw sockets (to prevent packet spoofing);
+ - Deny access to raw sockets (to prevent packet spoofing)
- - deny access to some filesystem operations, like creating new device nodes, changing the owner of files, or altering attributes (including the immutable flag);
+ - Deny access to some filesystem operations, like creating new device nodes, changing the owner of files, or altering attributes (including the immutable flag)
- - deny module loading;
+ - Deny module loading
- - and many others.

 This means that even if an intruder manages to escalate to root within a container, it is much harder to do serious damage, or to escalate